s1seven/portal-docs/informations/README.md

 The expected value for `<service>` is the name of the service, such as auth-service, user-service, km-service, certificate-service, pipe-service.

-The list of valid resources and actions per service :

 ::: details The list of valid resources and actions per service :

 ```json